 he shall be liable to a penalty not exceeding $1 000, and any work constructed or altered contrary to or not in accordance with the said directions may be removed by the Corporation, and the expenses of the removal may be recovered by the Corporation from the owner or occupier.

-Provided that the above provisions of this section shall not apply in a case where the Corporation declares, in writing under its seal, that it is satisfied that an emergency had arisen which rendered it necessary or desirable that the work should be constructed or altered before the directions of the Corporation could be obtained, and that notice was given and a plan was furnished as soon as practicable.
+(2B) Subsections (1), (2) and (2A) shall not apply in a case where the Corporation declares, in writing under its seal, that it is satisfied that an emergency had arisen which rendered it necessary or desirable that the work should be constructed or altered before the directions of the Corporation could be obtained, and that notice was given and a plan was furnished as soon as practicable.

 (3) If the construction or alteration of a work to which this section applies is suspended for a month, 2 clear days’ notice of the resumption thereof shall be given by the owner or occupier to the Corporation.